PublicDataWorks/complaint-manager/README.md

 #### ./scripts/docker-compose-build.sh

-`docker-compose-build.sh` builds the docker containers worker, app-e2e, and app so that they can then be spun up to run locally.
+`docker-compose-build.sh` builds the Docker containers `worker`, `app-e2e`, and `app` so that they can then be spun up to run locally.
 The diagram below will show you the steps and indicate where those steps are configured

 ![docker-compose-build diagram](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/PublicDataWorks/complaint-manager/master/docs/technical-content/plantuml/docker-compose-build.puml)